oVirt/ovirt-site/source/uncategorized/infiniband.html.md

 ## IPoIB

 IP over Infiniband (IPoIB) is an encapsulation of TCP packets inside Infiniband packets.
-That adds a lot of overhead but comined with an NFS server it is the easiest setup that is fully implemented in OVirt.
+That adds a lot of overhead but comined with an NFS server it is the easiest setup that is fully supported within OVirt.

+### Hypervisor node setup

+On the hypervisor node you have to load the IPoIB required modules.
+These consist of the driver of your card, the transport and a managing module.
+For Mellanox ConnectX cards create a /etc/modules-load.d/ib.conf with the following lines

+mlx4_ib ib_ipoib ib_umad